ctd12/Resources/Content/sql.md

 <h1 align="center">SQL</h1>

 Educational links to articles and guides on SQL.
-Queries and notation commonly needed are in the files above.

 ## What Does This Guide Have?